 The Detention Forum Team

-Eiri Ohtani has directed the Detention Forum as a freelance worker since 2009.
+Eiri Ohtani is the Project Director of the Detention Forum since 2009.
 A migrant herself, she has worked with asylum seekers and immigrants for many years and was previously Director at Asylum Support Appeals Project.
-She also works as a consultant for NGOs, specialising in strategy and business planning and works part-time at the International Detention Coalition.
-She tweets as @EiriOhtani and is Chair of Every Casualty Worldwide.
+She now works as a consultant for NGOs, specialising in advocacy and strategy, worked at the International Detention Coalition.
+She recently co-authored a report on alternatives to detention Without Detention and has been involved in developing a number of community-based alternatives to detention pilots in Europe.
+She tweets as @EiriOhtani and is also Chair of Every Casualty Worldwide.

 Sylvia says she is a “migrant who benefited from an open European political union which allowed me to choose where to live, work and settle.
 Throughout my life, I have worked and lived with refugees and asylum seekers in England and abroad and feel strongly that a just society must treat any newcomer with fairness and dignity, especially the most vulnerable.”
 She supports the Detention Forum as a volunteer.